fatihdumanli/paymentapp/README.md

 ![Pay&Go Landing Page](./doc/payngo-landing.png)

 ## What is Pay & Go
-Pay & Go is my graduation project, a product prototype that I built back in 2014.
-It helps people when they go out.
-People can place an order with their mobile phones, and pay the check with credit card through the application.
+Pay & Go is my graduation project, a SaaS prototype that offers to facilitate service operations in restaurants.
+People can place an order with their mobile phones, and pay the check with a credit card through the application.

 The app runs on Windows 10 Mobile.
 The restaurant back office is built with ASP.NET MVC 4.5.